 455-5.2 Pile Hammers: All equipment is subject to satisfactory field performance.
 Use a variable energy hammer to drive concrete piles.
 Hammers will be rated based on the theoretical energy of the ram at impact.
 Supply driving equipment which provides the required resistance at a blow count ranging from 3 blows per inch (36 blows per foot) to 10 blows per inch (120 blows per foot) at the end of initial drive, unless approved otherwise by the Engineer after satisfactory field trial.
+Ensure the hammer is capable of driving to a resistance equal to at least 2.0 times the factored design load plus the scour and down drag resistance shown in the Contract Documents, without overstressing the piling in compression or tension and without reaching or exceeding 20 blows per inch.
 When the Engineer determines the stroke height or bounce chamber pressure readings do not adequately determine the energy of the hammer, provide and maintain a device to measure the velocity of the ram at impact.
 Determine the actual hammer energy in the field so that it is consistent with the hammer energy used for each bearing capacity determination.
-When requested, furnish to the Engineer all technical specifications and operating instructions related to hammer equipment.
+When requested, submit to the Engineer all technical specifications and operating instructions related to hammer equipment.